 All students are issued UANet IDs.
 These network access accounts afford students e-mail services and personal web pages at both the Orrville and Akron campuses.
-Students living in the Akron, Canton, and Cleveland areas can also take advantage of free dial-in access to the University's network.
+Students living in the Akron, Canton and Cleveland areas can also take advantage of free dial-in access to the University's network.
 The dial-in service includes free Internet access.
+Contact Lou Janelle, room A-118, or call 330-684-8975 for further information.